desihub/desiutil/doc/desiInstall.rst

 The actual install directory is determined by appending ``/code/product/verson`` to the combining the top-level directory listed above.

-If the install directory already exists, desiInstall will exit, unless the ``--force`` parameter is supplied on the command line.
+If the install directory already exists, :command:`desiInstall` will exit, unless the ``--force`` parameter is supplied on the command line.

-desiInstall will set the environment variable :envvar:`INSTALL_DIR` to point to the install directory.
+:command:`desiInstall` will set the environment variable :envvar:`INSTALL_DIR` to point to the install directory.

 .. _`DESI+Anaconda infrastructure`: https://github.com/desihub/desiconda